aws-neuron/aws-neuron-sdk/docs/neuron-cc/command-line-reference.md

 **```<file names> ```**
 Input containing model specification.
 The number of arguments required varies between frameworks:

-* **TENSORFLOW** A local filename or URI of a Tensorflow Frozen GraphDef (.pb); or the name of a local directory containing a Tensorflow SavedModel.
+* **TENSORFLOW** A local filename or URI of a TensorFlow Frozen GraphDef (.pb); or the name of a local directory containing a TensorFlow SavedModel.

-    See https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/framework/graph.proto for the associated .proto schema for Tensorflow Frozen GraphDefs.
+    See https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/framework/graph.proto for the associated .proto schema for TensorFlow Frozen GraphDefs.
 See https://www.tensorflow.org/guide/saved_model for more information on the SavedModel format.
 * **MXNET** - List of local filenames or URIs where input architecture .json file and parameter .param file are stored.
 These contains information related to the architecture of your graph and associated parameters, respectively.
 * **ONNX** - A local filename or URI for a ONNX model.